A look at the seats up for grabs in Pakistan’s elections

 PROVINCIAL ASSEMBLIES

-— Punjab Assembly: It has 371 seats, of which 297 are being contested by 4,036 candidates.
+—Punjab Assembly: It has 371 seats, of which 295 are being contested by 3975 candidates.
 Vying for the 66 seats for women are 174 candidates and for the eight seats for non-Muslims, 32 candidates are lined up.

-— Sindh Assembly: For the 168-seat body, 130 seats are being contested by 2,252 candidates.
-For the 29 seats for women, 91 candidates are listed and for nine reserved seats for non-Muslim minorities, 39 candidates are listed.
+—Sindh Assembly: For the 168-seat body, 129 seats are being contested by 2,149 candidates.
+One uncontested seat has already been decided.
+For 29 seats for women, 91 candidates are listed and for nine reserved seats for non-Muslim minorities, 39 candidates are listed.

-— Khyber Pakhtunkhwa Assembly: In the 124-seat assembly, 99 seats are being contested by 1,154 candidates.
-The election of one seat has been postponed due to the death of a candidate in a suicide attack in the provincial capital Peshawar.
+—Khyber Pakhtunkhwa Assembly: In the 124-seat assembly, 98 seats are being contested by 1,132 candidates.
+The election of one seat has been postponed due to the death of a candidate in a suicide attack in the provincial capital, Peshawar.
 For 22 women's seats, 79 candidates are lined up and for three minority seats, 20 candidates are in the wings.

 For the 11 seats reserved for women, 42 candidates are in line.
 For three reserved seats for non-Muslims there are 22 candidates.